-Hike summary
+Hike overview

-The Grampians Peak Trail - Stage 1 is located in the central section of the Grampians Peaks Trail and allows you to complete a three day hike through some of the park's most famous scenery.
+The Grampians Peak Trail - Stage 1 is in the central section of the Grampians Peaks Trail and allows you to complete a three day hike through some of the park's most famous scenery.
 Planning and construction will continue on the remaining sections of the trail until late 2019 when the full 13-day experience will be complete.

 DAY ONE - HALLS GAP TO BUGIGA | (8.6km - 5 hours)